GURPS Infinite Worlds: Publication history

 GURPS Infinite Worlds was designed by Kenneth Hite, Steve Jackson, and John M. Ford, and published by Steve Jackson Games in 2005.
+This was presented in the Fourth Edition GURPS Basic Set (and originated in the third edition supplements GURPS Time Travel, GURPS Alternate Earths, and GURPS Alternate Earths II).

 Reception

-GURPS Infinite Worlds won the 2005 Origins Award as Best Game Supplement.
+GURPS Infinite Worlds won the 2005 Origins Award for Best Game Supplement.